-NOTE: Alternatively, you can use Save Type 4 to create and delete aliases via a spreadsheet.
+- Alternatively, you can use Save Type 4 to create and delete aliases via a spreadsheet.
 This may be an easier method if you have many aliases to maintain, especially if you are "rolling over" aliases to point to different columns and tables when starting a new planning cycle.
-For more information, see Managing column aliases using Save Type 4.
+For more information, see Managing column aliases using Save Type 4. - Aliases do not apply to virtual tables or tables using the large table index scheme.
+The Aliases tab is not present when editing these tables.